How to unmount a volume in Windows

 Mount the volume again later

-In the scenario above, you would mount the volume again when it was time to move the data to a removable disk, for instance.
+In the scenario above, you would mount the volume again when moving the data to a removable disk, for instance.

 You can re-mount an unmounted volume at any time in Disk Manager.